emberjs/ember-test-helpers/API.md

 ## getWarnings

-Returns warnings which have occured so far for a the current test context
+Returns warnings which have occurred so far for a the current test context

 ### Examples